 12. You will never have to hear Nickelback again.
 Ever.

 While the coming Robopocalypse may seem terrifying, we have a long time to enjoy the perks before our extinction.
 And who knows?
-If you decide to hop on board the robotics bandwagon and help bring about this dismal future, you may be spared and even celebrated!
+If you decide to hop on board the bandwagon with our robot summer camps, and help bring about this dismal future, you may be spared and even celebrated!